 Intimate Area Odor (Perineal Osmidrosis)Non-Invasive Thermolysis Treatment

-Zero Incisions, Zero Downtime — the Safest Intimate Deodorizing Solution
+Zero Incisions, Zero Downtime — an Intimate Deodorizing Solution Refined Over Years

 Intimate area odor originates from apocrine glands beneath the pubic hair zone.
-Because the perineum is uniquely challenging to heal post-operatively, Clear Odor Clinic has established non-invasive thermolysis as its gold-standard approach.
-With absolutely no open wounds, the treatment achieves 70–80% odor reduction plus an 80% decrease in sweating, minimizing infection risk — making it the safest and most practical solution available.
+Because the perineum is uniquely challenging to heal post-operatively, Clear Odor Clinic has developed and refined non-invasive thermolysis over years as a primary approach.
+With in our experience no open wounds, the treatment achieves 70–80% odor reduction plus an 80% decrease in sweating, minimizing infection risk — making it a safe and practical solution refined over years.

 Table of Contents